 Luba and Hermina decided accompany the rest of the children to Sweden.
 Ada Bimko stayed in Bergen-Belsen that become a huge Jewish DP-camp.

-So actually young boys and girls from the Piotrków Ghetto, that were separated during imprisonment and send to to Buchenwald, boys and Ravensbrück, girls, reunited just before the end of the war at the Bergen-Belsen concentration camp and the barrack 211.
+So actually young boys and girls from the Piotrków Ghetto, who were separated during imprisonment and sent to Buchenwald, boys and Ravensbrück, girls, reunited just before the end of the war at the Bergen-Belsen concentration camp and the barrack 211.

 Luba Tryszynska and Hermina Kranzová followed each other from Auschwitz to Bergen-Belsen and thereafter to Sweden.

-When the children ward in the Raundhaus was ending its presence Robert Collis had been contacted by Swedish doctor Hans Arnoldsson.
-Arnoldsson was a chief of Swedish Transit Hospital in Lübeck and responsible for the White Boat mission, thus transporting former inmates of the concentration camps to Sweden.
-Hans Arnoldsson was earlier involved in Swedish Red Cross operation named later White buses.
+When the children's ward in the Raundhaus was ending its presence, Robert Collis had been contacted by Swedish doctor Hans Arnoldsson.
+Arnoldsson was the chief of Swedish Transit Hospital in Lübeck and was responsible for the White Boat mission, thus transporting former inmates of the concentration camps to Sweden.
+Hans Arnoldsson was earlier involved in a Swedish Red Cross operation named later White buses.

 |